 Here, we have the full circle of clothing: from inspiration to design, manufacturing to selling, and even our repair program for those rare times your clothing needs a fix; extending its longevity.
 Coloured spools line the walls, tactile all-natural fabrics are laid out ready for cutting, fresh adventure-worthy product waits to be encompassed into the next photoshoot.
 Our creators are hard at work, measuring here, cutting there, the sewing machines hum.

-Just some of the durable, sustainable clothing to come out of our Canadian factory lately are The Patio Short and our Twill Culottes.
-Our organic cotton canvas Culottes in Lavender an exclusive, summery small-run this year.
-As ever, our Anorak in sunny Yellow and classic Navy has been one of the most popular pieces you've been out adventuring in as winter turned to spring.
+Just some of the durable, sustainable clothing to come out of our Canadian factory are The Market Pant and our plastic-free puffy alternative: The Quilted Collection.
+Our superiorly soft and sustainably-made Camel Overshirt is an exclusive small-run this year.
+As ever, our Anorak in sunny Yellow and classic Navy has been one of the most popular pieces you've been out adventuring in.
 An all-natural, weatherproof style that's ready for days at sea and a sudden change in the forecast.
-Stay tuned as we open the space up to the public in mid-July, with an exciting new style dropping the very same week.

 Scrapping the Status Quo